Year of the Rooster in Amsterdam

 2017 is the Year of the Rooster.
 Amsterdam's Chinese New Year celebrations

-in 2016 took place on Dam Square
+take place on Dam Square

 and around the Nieuwmarkt